neuerituale/ProcessPodcastSubscriptions/README.md

    composer install
    ```
 3. If not done automatically, create a new admin page with the process `ProcessPodcastSubscriptions`
-4. Install the additional module `ProcessPodcastSubscriptionsEpisodes`
+4. Install the additional module `ProcessPodcastSubscriptionsEpisodes` (optional) or build your own processor
-5. Subscribe Podcast feeds...
+5. Subscribe to Podcast feeds...

 ### Configure Lazycron
 `Modules` > `Configure` > `ProcessPodcastSubscriptions`

-Setup the Lazycron schedule.
+Setup the LazyCron schedule.
 The cache expiration is configurable in the field settings.

 ![Lazycron](https://user-images.githubusercontent.com/11630948/154841723-e624ce01-eeb4-4938-9d23-f9b5c5636d95.png)